JUMO Model 71 Desk Lamp

 Manufacturer: JUMO, Bagnolet, Paris, France.

 Other versions: This JUMO model 71 desk lamp exists in several colours and some slight variations in the design.
 This one has a ribbed lampshade and base, but also other designs exists.
+It was sold with to B22 light bulbs or a long tubular light bulb.
+Also versions with a toggle switch were made.

 Lamps in this style are all copies and were not made by JUMO.
 JUMO made only one model.
 Today a copy is produced by Tecnolumen, with a, to say the least, a strange story on their website: designed in 1934 by an unknown designer.
 Even the name JUMO is not mentioned.